SandKrish/SandKrish/README.md

 - :woman_technologist: I am working as a Data Quality Engineering Manager

-- :telescope: My main job responsibility is to ensure data are of high quality using Python scripts.
+- :telescope: I ensure data are of high quality using Python scripts.

 - :seedling: I write in Medium about Data Quality, Data Science, Machine Learning, and Deep Learning.